Effective Strategy Execution: The Top 3 People Moves

 3. Appropriately Recognized Employees

-To encourage the right behaviors that ensure effective strategy execution, employees need to be appreciated for the right behaviors and the desired outcomes that move the strategy forward.
+To encourage the right behaviors that ensure effective strategy execution, employees need to be appreciated for the right behaviors and outcomes that move the strategy forward.
 Employees who are not recognized for their good work are twice as likely to leave their jobs within a year.
+Are you doing what it takes to appropriately recognize and reward the behaviors and outcomes that you seek?

 The Bottom Line